Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 River Chu.
 A poetic term often used to refer to the Battle of Wei River, which led to the formation of the Han dynasty.

 Five features.
-Or the five senses.
+A metaphor for the five senses.

 City of Bian.
-This title likely refers to Bian Liang (汴梁).
-One of the ancient capitals of China.
+This title likely refers to Bian Liang (汴梁), one of the ancient capitals of China.